EMERITUSAWC/alx_travel_app/OneDrive/Documents/alx-airbnb-database/database-adv-script/README.md

-# Project 0: Write Complex Queries with Joins
+---

+## Project 1: Practice Subqueries

-## Description
+### Description
-This project demonstrates the use of SQL JOINs to retrieve data from multiple related tables in an Airbnb-like database.

-## Queries Included
-1. INNER JOIN - Bookings and their users
-2. LEFT JOIN - Properties and their reviews
-3. FULL OUTER JOIN - Users and bookings (even without matches)

-## Author
-Clement Wewotah Abagna
+This project includes two SQL subqueries to analyze Airbnb data:
+- One non-correlated subquery to find highly-rated properties
+- One correlated subquery to find active users with many bookings

+### Files
+- subqueries.sql